-Michelle is a Senior Research Analyst at the Center for High Impact Philanthropy.
-Her primary role involves developing guiding research questions and methodologies that will build the evidence-based foundations needed for philanthropic decision-making frameworks.
-Her work includes conducting reviews of academic literature and non-academic reports, utilizing publicly available datasets, conducting and summarizing information from consultative interviews with experts, and overseeing student research associates.
+Michelle was a Senior Research Analyst at the Center for High Impact Philanthropy.
+Her primary role involved developing guiding research questions and methodologies that would build the evidence-based foundations needed for philanthropic decision-making frameworks.
+Her work included conducting reviews of academic literature and non-academic reports, utilizing publicly available datasets, conducting and summarizing information from consultative interviews with experts, and overseeing student research associates.

 Michelle has 18 years of experience conducting social research in settings ranging from the San Jose county jail in northern California to the beach at Pago Pago harbor in American Samoa.
 Her projects have included systematic reviews of juvenile justice interventions and methodological reviews of the homelessness and trauma literatures.
 She has also lead teams in field studies of the effectiveness of mindfulness meditation with incarcerated youth; focus groups with youth in the foster care system and with people living with fibromyalgia; and survey research of substance use among people in the criminal justice system and in the general population.
 Her work has garnered her several honors and awards from organizations such as the National Institute of Justice (NIJ), the National Oceanic and Atmospheric Administration (NOAA), and the Australian Institute of Criminology.